 Arts & Sciences Core for B.A.
-(62) 56 credits
+56 credits

-Bible & Theology Major (33) 30 credits
+Bible & Theology Major 30 credits

 General Electives 0 credits

 Intercultural Studies Major with

 Missions Concentration 36 credits

 TOTAL: 122 credits

-^{}NOTE: The following courses may fulfil requirements for both the Arts & Sciences Core and the Intercultural Studies Major: (1) ANTH 1100 Encountering Cultures; and (2) ICST 2133 Cross-Cultural Communication as the Arts & Sciences Selective.
-The following course may fulfill requirements for both the Bible & Theology Major and the Intercultural Studies Major: (3) ICST 4109 Mission Theology.
+\NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ANTH 1100 Encountering Cultures; and (2) ICST 2133 Intercultural Communication as the Arts & Sciences Selective.
+The following course in this major fulfills a requirement for the Bible & Theology Major: (3) ICST 4109 Mission Theology.